valkey-io/valkey-doc/topics/search-query.md

 ### Proximity `AND`

-When two or more predicates of an AND operation contain text matchers if becomes possible to also perform positional matching.
+When two or more predicates of an AND operation contain text matchers, it becomes possible to also perform positional matching.
 Positional matching extends key-based matching to additionally require that matching words meet specified distance and ordering constraints.
-Note that it's only meaningful to apply positional matching within a single field.
-In other words, if
+Positional matching is only applied within a single Text field.
+There is no positional relationship between terms in different Text fields.

 Position matching is enabled when either the `SLOP` or `INORDER` clauses are used on the command and applies to all multi-predicate AND operations within the current command.